mbenke/jnp3-haskell/06class.md

     min x y
          | x <= y    =  x
          | otherwise =  y

--- Enumeration and Bounded classes

-class  Enum a  where
-    succ, pred       :: a -> a
-    toEnum           :: Int -> a
-    fromEnum         :: a -> Int
-    enumFrom         :: a -> [a]             -- [n..]
-    enumFromThen     :: a -> a -> [a]        -- [n,n'..]
-    enumFromTo       :: a -> a -> [a]        -- [n..m]
-    enumFromThenTo   :: a -> a -> a -> [a]   -- [n,n'..m]

-        -- Minimal complete definition:
-        --      toEnum, fromEnum
---
--- NOTE: these default methods only make sense for types -- 	 that map injectively into Int using fromEnum
---	 and toEnum.
-    succ             =  toEnum . (+1) . fromEnum
-    pred             =  toEnum . (subtract 1) . fromEnum
-    enumFrom x       =  map toEnum [fromEnum x ..] enumFromTo x y   =  map toEnum [fromEnum x .. fromEnum y] enumFromThen x y =  map toEnum [fromEnum x, fromEnum y ..] enumFromThenTo x y z =
-                        map toEnum [fromEnum x, fromEnum y .. fromEnum z]

-class  Bounded a  where
-    minBound         :: a
-    maxBound         :: a

--- Numeric classes

 class  (Eq a, Show a) => Num a  where